-The City strives to have a bill that is as easy to read and understand what the numbers mean.
-We also strive to get as much information on the website as possible so that residents can quickly and easily get answers to questions.
-If the information can be improved on the website please contact us.
+The City strives to have a bill that is as easy to read and understand.
+If any information can be improved on this website please contact us.
 If you need to talk to a person about a specific issue on your bill or service, please contact Utility Billing or the Citizen Information Center for general inquires.

-Here is a breakdown of your Utility Bill and what it tells you:
+Below is a detailed explanation of your Utility Bill

-When wondering why your bill seems different or higher than expected, the first place to look is the Water Usage part of the bill.
+Does your bill look different or appear higher than expected, first look at the Water consumption and the Meter Read Dates (C on the handout).
 The City of Lake Oswego has a tiered water billing structure.
-This means that as consume more water, the water gets more expensive.
 A tiered water billing structure was adopted as a way to encourage conservation of a precious resource - water.

-The Water Usage section of your bill (F on the handout) lists how much water you used in each tier.
+The Water consumption section of your bill (D on the handout) lists how much water you used in each tier.
 Do you have usage in Tier 3?
-If so, know that this water is charged at a rate more than double the water that is used in Tier 1.
-Many times when people wonder about their bill, the answer is in the fact that they have consumed more water in Tier 2 and Tier 3 than the previous month.
+If so, this water is charged at a rate more than double the water consumed in Tier 1.
+Many times when people wonder about their bill, the answer may be that they consumed more water in Tier 2 and Tier 3 than previous months.

-If you would like to see the rates by consumption and how the water consumption amount impacts your Utility Bill, play around with the water calculator.
+If you would like to see the rates by consumption and how water consumption amount impacts a Utility Bill, play around with the water calculator.

-The Water Usage Graph (H on the handout) provides usage for the last 13 months - from the current billing month to the same month the previous year.
-It is important to compare your consumption level to the same billing cycle as people use more water in the summer months.
+The Water Usage Graph (J on the handout) provides consumption for the last 24 months - from the current billing month to the same month the previous year.
+It is important to compare your consumption level to the same billing cycle since some people may use more water in the summer months.

-Is your usage level about the same as the bill 13 months ago?
-If not, do you know why or do you think that you have a leak?
-Remember, this chart just shows usage, not cost, so if the usage level is unexpectedly higher than the last similar billing month, review the How to Detect a Leak information.
+Is your consumption double in the summer months?
+Triple?
+If so, do you suspect a leak?
+The chart just reflects your consumption, not the cost, so if the usage level is unexpectedly higher than a last similar billing month, review the How to Detect a Leak information.

-The City offers free Water Audits and conservation resource aimed at helping people reduce their usage towards Tier 1 levels.
-If you already consume at low levels, review the materials on this page about Fixed Rates.
+If no leak and still perplexed about your water usage?
+The City offers free Water Audits in the summer and is a conservation resource aimed at helping people reduce their water usage.
+If you already consume at low levels, review the materials below about Fixed Rates.

 The majority of a Utility Bill is made up of fixed rates.
-To review the fixed rates for utility services on your bill find the Fixed Rates box (E on the handout).
-The total fixed rate charge is also in the Invoice Summary (G on the handout).
+To review the fixed rates for utility services on your bill find the Fixed Rate in each section of your services.

 The fixed portion of the bill for a typical ratepayer is around 82% of the total bill.
-Currently, the typical ratepayer pays $197.70 bi-monthly in fixed charges and $44.73 in water usage based consumption.
-The fixed charges change annually - water on March 1 and the other utilities on July 1.
+The fixed rates change annually on July 1st, however, are implemented on the first billing cycle following the effective date.

-Often a citizen will call who has used little water and/or is vigorously practicing conservation efforts, wondering why the bill isn't decreasing as much as they think it should.
+Often a customer will call who has used little water and/or is vigorously practicing conservation efforts, and wondering why the bill isn't decreasing as much as they think it should.
 Others may call because they were out of town for a significant part of the month and thought the bill would be lower.
 If you are already consuming completely in Tier 1, the amount of change you will see in a bill is small from month to month.
-This is because of the fixed portion of the bill and the lower cost of Tier 1 water.
-Each 100 cubic feet of usage (ccf) of each 748 gallons is $2.11 in Tier 1.
-For customers in Tier 1, decreasing usage by 1 ccf or 748 gallons will only change your bill by $2.11.
+Again, this is because of the fixed portion of the bill and the lower cost of Tier 1 water.
+For current and historical utility rates see our Master Fees & Charges booklet and click on Utility Rates in the table of contents.